Bandwidth/bandwidth.github.io/README.md

 <div id="hero">
   <div class="heroImage"></div>
-  <h1 class="remove4mobile">Add phone calls, text messages, and number management to your app or enterprise software solution.</h1>
+  <h1 class="remove4mobile">Add text messages, phone calls, and phone number management to your software.</h1>
   <h2 class="mobileShow">Add phone calls, text messages, and phone number management to your app.</h2>
-  <p>Ready to bring your ideas to life?
-It's pretty easy.
-See how it's done using the examples below,<span class="remove4mobile"><br></span> or jump right in to the <a href="http://dev.bandwidth.com/ap-docs/methods/restApi.html">full API reference.</a></p><br>
+  <p>Whether you’re looking to create a one-of-a-kind text messaging experience in your app, or simply make a reliable phone call from one phone to another, Bandwidth can get you there – quickly and easily.
+We’re built to scale, and trusted by everyone from exciting new application start-ups and traditional telecom companies, to some of the most demanding Internet giants in the business. <a href="http://www.bandwidth.com/resources/tip-sheet-why-bandwidths-apis-are-better/">Learn more</a> or checkout our example code below.</p><br>
   <div class="cardsContainer">
     <div id="smscard" class="devCards sms active">
       <h2><i class="icons8-sms" style="font-size: 21px"></i> <span class="remove4mobile">Messaging</span></h2>